syncfusion-content/asp.netwebforms-docs/aspnet/Maps/User-Interaction.md

 ## By using mouse scroll

 You can zoom the map with mouse events by using mouse scroll.
-When the mouse is scrolled up, the map is zoomed in and when the mouse is scrolled down, the map is zoomed out.
+When the mouse is scrolled up, the Map is zoomed in and when the mouse is scrolled down, the Map is zoomed out.

 ## By using mouse double tap

-When the map is double-tapped by using mouse, the zoom in operation is performed.
+When the Map is double-tapped by using mouse, the zoom in operation is performed.